labomics/metagenomic_SNP_calling/README.md

     python2 step2_getStrain.py test/metaphlan2 > mappedstrain.txt
     python2 step3_getrefid.py > mappedGCF.txt

 step4_callSNP includes calling SNPs by Samtools and VarScan2 respectively and some filter processes.
+The results of snp calling by samtools are in test/callSNP/output and test/callSNP/savedBams.
+The results by VarScan2 are in test/callSNP/voutput.

     python step1_callSNP.py 1
     python step2_varscan.py 1